ITDS-PT/xeoapidocs/docs/metadata.md

     	//Name attribute value could be null or empty string }

-    //TODO: Check if this statement is valid for other types of attributes

 ```

+** Notice that, most types of attributes don't have a notion of "empty".
+Only Strings can be empty.**

 #### Metadata of specific types of attributes